julian-khan/weather-app/README.md

 - I improved my understanding of synchronous versus asynchronous control flows and javascript promises.

 # What I would add to my app
+- Client-side input validation to check that the user has input a valid city
 - A backend implemented with ASP.NET Core and C# to hide the API key used to make fetch calls to the OpenWeather APIs.
 - The backend would also enable me to implement an autocomplete feature by storing city names in a SQL or other type of database.
 - Thorough unit testing for every React component and most of the javascript functions to ensure that the app operates reliably.